Hattiesburg Zoo

 The Hattiesburg Zoo (sometimes also called the Kamper Park Zoo) is a small 12 acre zoo located within Kamper Park in Hattiesburg, Mississippi, United States.
 The zoo is operated by the Hattiesburg Convention Commission.
 As of 2019, the Commission's executive director was Rick Taylor.
+The Zoo is accredited by the Association of Zoos and Aquariums and the Zoological Association of America.

 History

 The 40 acre for Kamper Park was donated to the Daughters of the Confederacy by John Kamper in 1902, and was given in turn to Hattiesburg in 1908 for a public park.
 The zoo was opened on about 12 acre of the 40 acre park in 1950.
+In 2025, the Zoo presented a year-long 75th Anniversary celebration.

 Exhibits

-The zoo is located within Kamper Park among a grove of oak and pine trees, and is divided into several sections.
+The zoo is located within Kamper Park among a grove of oak and pine trees, and is divided into several geographical sections.
 Animal exhibits include amphibians, birds, invertebrates, mammals, and reptiles.

 Africa

-The zoo's northmost area, the exhibit starts off with a mixed exhibit for African tortoises and porcupines and exhibits for breeds of cattle and fennec foxes, with a interpretive display with drums between them.
-The centrepiece is the African Veldt, for Grant's zebras, eland, and ostriches.
-Two other exhibits include servals and a mixed pen for DeBrazza guenon monkeys and Blue duikers.
+The zoo's northmost area, the exhibit starts off with a mixed exhibit for African Hornbills and porcupines, a Fennec Fox exhibit, and a large veldt area featuring Grant's zebras, bongos, ostriches, and East African Crowned Cranes.
+Other exhibits include servals, sulcata tortoises, and DeBrazza guenon monkeys.